aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-#### Default Integration
+#### Default Integration and Method Options

-The `defaultIntegration` can be used to configure a default integration at the
+The `defaultIntegration` and `defaultMethodOptions` properties can be used to
-API level.
-This integration will be used if an integration was not specified.
+configure a default integration at any resource level.
+These options will be
+used when defining method under this resource (recursively) with undefined
+integration or options.

-> If not defined, the default integration is `MockIntegration`
+> If not defined, the default integration is `MockIntegration`.
+See reference
+documentation for default method options.

 The following example defines the `booksBackend` integration as a default
 integration.
 This means that all API methods that do not explicitly define an